eduardojigub/devlinks_rckst/README.md

 ## 🔖 Layout

-You can view the project layout through  [DESSE LINK](https://www.figma.com/community/file/1187422022288947321). ou must have an account on Figma to access it.
+You can view the project layout through  [THIS LINK](https://www.figma.com/community/file/1187422022288947321). ou must have an account on Figma to access it.

 ## :memo: License